JarvusInnovations/sencha-hotfixes/README.md

 # sencha-hotfixes

-Provides a jarvus-hotfixes package for each ExtJS / Sencha Touch version containing all hotfixes managed by Jarvus Innovations
+Provides a jarvus-hotfixes package for each ExtJS / Sencha Touch version containing all hotfixes managed by Jarvus Innovations.
+These packages strictly contains *only* overrides that restore framework components to their intended/documented behavior, and do not add features or opinionate framework usage.
+Our intention is that these packages be safe to include in every project from the start to save developers from going down framework bug rabbit-holes that have already been gone down.

 ## Supported frameworks
 Hotfix packages are currently being maintained for: